SparkDL/saoclib/scala/src/main/cpp/device/README.md

 # cl
-All .cl deivce files are here.
+All .device deivce files are here.

 ## 1. Setting  user environment variables
 a.
 Copy the 'opencl-intel-fpga-env.sh' to '/etc/profile.d'